Skip to content

 • Unifying fragmented marketing data is the first step in the wider data preparation initiative for LLM fine-tuning.

-• Marketing architects should enable this unification through five architecture building blocks:
+• Marketing architects should enable this unification through five architecture building blocks of data unification:

 1. Cross-system entity resolution